 Currently one booster pump station (Figure 3.8) is envisaged along the pipeline routes although the exact number will only be determined during the detail design stage.
-An area of approximately 1-2 ha will be fenced for each pump station.
+An area of 1 to 2 ha will be fenced for each pump station.
 No balancing dams are envisaged.

-A new raw water pump station will be constructed to pump water to the WTW.
+A new raw water pump station will be constructed downstream of the dam to pump water to the WTW.

-Building activities will include cranes, mixer trucks, excavators, tipper trucks, loaders and delivery vehicles.
+Construction activities will include cranes, mixer trucks, excavators, tipper trucks, loaders and delivery vehicles.
 Construction of a single pump station will take approximately 24 months.